Scarjit/website/content/cv-en/_index.md

 ## Profile

-**Development Team Lead** with over 4 years of expertise in Industrial IoT and Cybersecurity at UMH Systems GmbH.
+**Software Engineer** with over 4 years of expertise in Industrial IoT and Cybersecurity at UMH Systems GmbH.
 Core developer from the start - responsible for building the entire platform.

-- Expert-level knowledge in **Go** (1.5M+ lines in production) and **Rust**
+- Expert-level knowledge in **Go** (1.5M+ lines in production)
 - Specialization in scalable infrastructures for industrial automation and open-source platforms
 - Co-inventor of a patent for secure IoT communication ([US20250279900A1](https://patents.google.com/patent/US20250279900A1))
 - End-to-end product development: Frontend, backend, databases, deployment, customer support
-- Career progression from Werkstudent (07/2021) through Software Engineer (11/2021) to Development Team Lead (09/2022)
+- Team coordination together with the CTO

 📍 **Location:** Cologne, Germany · On-site preferred, remote possible · Willing to relocate

 ## Work Experience

-### Development Team Lead
+### Software Engineer
-**UMH Systems GmbH · Aachen/Cologne** · 09/2022 – 31.12.2025
+**UMH Systems GmbH · Aachen/Cologne** · 11/2021 – 31.12.2025

 - **Core developer from the start** – Built entire platform from ground up with CTO
-- Leading development team of 2-4 developers
+- Team coordination together with the CTO
-- Leading development of the United Manufacturing Hub open-source platform (1.5M+ lines of Go code)
+- Development of the United Manufacturing Hub open-source platform (1.5M+ lines of Go code)
 - Architecture and implementation of microservices for industrial automation
-- Integration of industrial protocols (OPC UA, Siemens S7comm, Modbus, Kafka/MQTT)
+- Integration of industrial protocols (Kafka, MQTT, OPC UA)
 - Full-stack development: Cloud SaaS platform (Management Console) with SvelteKit and Go
 - End-to-end responsibility: Frontend, backend, databases, deployment, customer support
 - Co-inventor of a patent for secure IoT communication (US20250279900A1, filed 2022)
-- Community management (332 GitHub Stars, 56 Forks) and technical blogging (8+ articles)
+- Community management and technical blogging (8+ articles)
-- Technologies: Go, Rust, TypeScript, Kubernetes, Docker, PostgreSQL, TimescaleDB
+- Technologies: Go, TypeScript, Kubernetes, Docker, PostgreSQL, TimescaleDB, Grafana, Node-RED

-### Software Engineer
-**UMH Systems GmbH · Aachen** · 11/2021 – 09/2022

-- Software development for Industrial IoT solutions
-- Backend services and API implementation
-- Container orchestration and DevOps processes
-- Industrial protocol integration

 ### Werkstudent (Student Worker)
 **UMH Systems GmbH · Aachen** · 07/2021 – 11/2021